 Without insulin, type 1 diabetics are at risk of death.
 Because of the necessity for glucose in the system, the body and brain cells will essentially starve.
 Type 1 diabetics must be conscious of their glucose levels throughout the day, so they know when they will need to inject themselves with insulin.
 Testing their levels is simply done by the pricking of a finger and an analysis of the blood.

 Type 1 diabetics, because they have to be so diligent, usually carry a pack of essentials to make sure they can quickly test themselves and have insulin on hand in case of need.
 Type 1 diabetes can’t be prevented and will be a persistent factor in a type 1 diabetic’s life.
+Check out saxenda for sale online to improve insulin sensitivty.

 Type 2 Diabetes Diagnosis and Management